Sister Hazel and friends are cranking up the musical fun this weekend. No need to venture off the Isle of Palms for some festive fun.

 Or you can check out The Windjammer’s site.

-Then, the following weekend Piccolo Spoleto comes to the beach, literally, with fun and sun and sandcastles right near all our Isle of Palms vacation rentals.
+Then, the following weekend Piccolo Spoleto comes to the beach, literally, with fun and sun and sandcastles here on IOP’s Front Beach.
 I’ll cover more about that in a later blog.

-So when you’re in the market for a great vacation, call EP for the best in SC vacation rentals, namely beach house rentals Charleston SC.
+So when you’re in the market for a great vacation, call EP for the best beach houses near Charleston.

 your Isle of Palms vacation blogger